 John Miller was born in London in 1931 and started painting as a teenager.
 His first main career was as an architect and after a visit to West Cornwall in the mid-fifties he returned to live there in 1958.
 He was elected to the Newlyn Society of Artists in 1961 and became a Fellow of the Royal Society of Arts in 1964.

-View Paintings available for sale
+View Ted Dyer paintings available for sale

-Joanne Short is one of Cornwall's most established artists & her paintings are truly unique in their style and construction.
+Joanne Short is one of Cornwall's most established Cornwall artists & her paintings are truly unique in their style and construction.
 They bring to us a strong but gentle view of her world and focus on the beauty, pattern and life that is found in the landscape.
-She featured in the ITV series 'The Painted Garden' and many collectors marveled at the way she confidently commits paint to her canvas en plein-air.
+She featured in the ITV series 'The Painted Garden' and many collectors marvelled at the way she confidently commits paint to her canvas en plein-air.
 Joanne Short is married to John Dyer.

-View paintings available for sale
+View Joanne Short's paintings available for sale

-John Dyer is one of the UK's most exciting and well known plein-air painters.
+John Dyer is one of the UK's most exciting and well-known Plein-air painters.
 His work is collected internationally and his paintings have been the subject of popular television programmes.
-John's environmental work studying the ethnobotanical relationships of plants with the Eden Project has firmly placed his work at the forefront of contemporary art and he is one of the UK's best known international environmental artists.
+John's environmental work studying the ethnobotanical relationships of plants with the Eden Project has firmly placed his work at the forefront of contemporary art and he is one of the UK's best-known international environmental artists.

 We can see in the Cornish paintings by John Dyer a natural artist-based distillation of the great naive genre of Cornish art that started with Ben Nicholson and Alfred Wallis.
 John Dyer's paintings are true modern classics that will undoubtedly be keenly collected and exhibited for years to come.